cemuyuk/RNN-SentimentAnalysis/README.md

 Text classification using RNN and LSTM.

+p.s.
 The content is only for demonstration purposes as some utility scripts are not included in the repo.